 One aspect I especially appreciate about the exhibition is how other artists complement works like Iván’s by offering guidance on navigating these complex issues.
 Luxembourgish artist and musician Su Mei-Tse exemplifies this approach.
 Her piece features two hands shaping a vessel on a potter’s wheel.
 The vessel sometimes collapses into an imperfect form, while other times it remains intact.
 Interestingly, the process is continuous and never ends, emphasizing the value of being present and attentive to the moment’s demands.

 The role of humor in helping us cope with life’s challenges is highlighted in Olaf Breuning‘s “Untitled”.
-This six-part photo series features a sequence of selfies in which the artist’s face gradually disappears until the final image reveals a small yellow thumbs-up emoji instead of his face.
+This six-part photo series features a sequence of selfies in which the artist’s face gradually disappears, until the final image reveals a small yellow thumbs-up emoji instead of his face.
 While some might interpret this as cynicism, the piece underscores how humor can be a vital tool for resilience among constant difficulties.
 Curators themselves tried to add some lightness to the space, specifically by using a bright yellow carpet that connects the individual exhibition spaces.
 This color of choice acts as a positive grounding element, and introduces a sense of optimism or at least neutrality, offering a refreshing counterbalance to the more serious subject matters.

 The M+M have brought together a broad range of creations, showcasing diverse perspectives and approaches of people with different social, cultural, and religious backgrounds.
 A central theme of the exhibition is the extent to which we all consciously shape who will remember us and how.
 Personal doubts and fears are real, making it easy to feel marginalized or alone.
 However, the artists’ works remind us that legacy is not just a passive aftermath of our lives, but an active, ongoing process.
 By engaging with the present and considering our impact, we help create a future narrative that honors our existence and actions, regardless of our struggles and beliefs.
 To answer the question “What remains?” is to seek meaning and significance in our lives, a pursuit that is a universal undertaking shared by all humans.